The Top Six Mental Health Benefits Of Exercise

 Interpersonal relationships — or lack thereof — play a vital role in the mental health of any individual.
 Thankfully, exercise paves the way for you to connect with other human beings, if this is something you’re interested in.

 Granted, some people do choose to exercise alone, but there are several ways to get your body moving with others.
-Taking workout classes regularly or signing up for a gym membership can help you connect with other human beings.
+Taking workout classes regularly or signing up for a gym can help you connect with other human beings.
 In the long run, these positive relationships can pave the way to better social skills or connections that you previously didn’t have.
 As you can imagine, all of this can impact the quality of your mental health and how you see the world.

 Helps You Learn More About Yourself